-And, from the articles that I have read and

-1 from the testimonies that are present in these articles, 2 they mention that Indigenous women and children are being 3 abducted and found in these man camps if they're found at 4 all.
-The reality is that people have made statements 5 saying that their loved one was last seen in or near the man camp and then traces of them have been lost.
-So that 6 there have been accounts of children that have been 7 8 sexually assaulted in the camps and been found wandering.
-9 I know there's, like, a well-referenced bit, and I think 10 that is in the -- I think that's actually in an NWAC 11 document somewhere.
+1 And, from the articles that I have read and 2 from the testimonies that are present in these articles, 3 they mention that Indigenous women and children are being 4 abducted and found in these man camps if they're found at 5 all.
+The reality is that people have made statements 6 saying that their loved one was last seen in or near the 7 man camp and then traces of them have been lost.
+So that 8 there have been accounts of children that have been 9 sexually assaulted in the camps and been found wandering.
+10 I know there's, like, a well-referenced bit, and I think 11 that is in the I think that's actually in an NWAC 12 document somewhere.
 I could find the link later on.
-12 This concentration of people influxing 13 around vulnerable communities and vulnerable spaces brings 14 with it those realities.
-15 MS. JOELLE PASTORA-SALA: Can I ask by way 16 of undertaking that you provide that article quote?
-T.J.
+13 This concentration of people influxing 14 around vulnerable communities and vulnerable spaces brings 15 with it those realities.
+16 MS. JOELLE PASTORA-SALA: Can I ask by way 17 of undertaking that you provide that article quote?
+18 T.J.
 LIGHTFOOT: I can find it somewhere.
-17 18 MS. JOELLE PASTORA-SALA: Not right now, 19 but just ---20 T.J.
+19 MS. JOELLE PASTORA-SALA: Not right now, 20 but just 21 T.J.
 LIGHTFOOT: Okay.
 Yeah.
-21 --- UNDERTAKING 22 MS. JOELLE PASTORA-SALA: Yeah.
-I'd also 23 like to refer you to the Pauktuutit article which talks 24 about the Inuit women who are working on resource 25 extraction projects who are temporary employees and are 1 primarily in what they call unskilled jobs.
-2 Can you comment on how, if at all, this may 3 contribute to the vulnerability of Indigenous women, 4 broadly speaking, to sexual exploitation or abuse?
-5 T.J.
-LIGHTFOOT: Yeah.
-Broadly speaking 6 and not that I'm an expert, but my understanding, that 7 link is that -- so the people, again, the transient 8 employees that are in the positions that are skilled 9 positions just naturally by gender dynamics, they're in a 10 position of power.
+22 UNDERTAKING 23 MS. JOELLE PASTORA-SALA: Yeah.
+I'd also 24 like to refer you to the Pauktuutit article which talks 25 about the Inuit women who are working on resource and not that I'm an expert, but my understanding, that link is that -- so the people, again, the transient employees that are in the positions that are skilled positions just naturally by gender dynamics, they're in a position of power.
 They have access to wealth.
-They're 11 being accommodated whereas the female Inuit employees that 12 are in these positions, often they're paid lower.
-Thev 13 might not have access to adequate housing.
-They're not 14 just physically vulnerable, but that their power dynamic 15 sets up so that they're exploitable because they're seen 16 as less than.
+They're being accommodated whereas the female Inuit employees that are in these positions, often they're paid lower.
+They might not have access to adequate housing.
+They're not just physically vulnerable, but that their power dynamic sets up so that they're exploitable because they're seen as less than.